-The amount of credit allowed cannot reduce the tax due to less than the minimum tax due under Article 9 (sections 183 and 185), 32, or 33 or the greater of the tax on the minimum taxable income base or the fixed dollar minimum under Article 9-A.
+The amount of credit allowed cannot reduce the tax due to less than the minimum tax due under Article 9 (sections 183 and 185), or 33, or the fixed dollar minimum tax under Article 9-A.

 Under Article 9, the credit must first be deducted from the tax imposed by section 183.
 Any credit remaining may then be deducted from the tax imposed by section 184.